Every year, thousands of people experience workplace chemical exposure. Without proper safety measures, employees run…

 - DON’T SEND MONEY.
 Ever.
 Sending money or gifts to a potential love interest you have never met in person is the best way to end up in a situation where you are scammed.

 - Research your love interest.
-Don’t be afraid to ask for last names, what they do for a living or other questions that may seem invasive.
-Scrutinize everything they say by searching for them on Facebook, Linked In, Twitter, Instagram and even reverse image searches on Google.
+Don’t be afraid to ask for last names, what they do for a living, or other questions that may seem invasive.
+Scrutinize everything they say by searching for them on Facebook, Linked In, Twitter, Instagram, and even reverse image searches on Google.
 In addition, if you suspect of potential romance scammer, search online for the type of job the person has, plus the word “scammer.”
 For example, search for “U.S. Army scammer.”

 - Take it slow.
 You wouldn’t rush a relationship if you met a love interest at the grocery store, so why rush it online?
 By taking it slow, you’ll be able to spot the scam before you send money.